fwojcik/smhasher3/hashes/README.latersteps.md

   that it needed to handle byteswapping
 - Because we are choosing to use templates, this means `wackyhash_full_block` became a template function
-- Even data loaded through intrinsics needed to be byteswapped
+- Integers that were populated from memory via intrinsics still needed to be byteswapped
 - Because `wackyhash_word` only takes a `uint64_t` it does not need to handle data conversion, and was not turned into a template function
 - Data loaded from a table of integers that our implementation populated does not